Canada vs. Mexico Cross-Border: 5 Differences Shippers Need to Know

 Compared to Canada, the process in Mexico is more complex for a few reasons.

-- There needs to be a Mexico and U.S. customs broker (for Canada, only the importing side needs a broker).
+• There need to be separate customs brokers for each side of the border for Mexico freight (for Canada, only the importing side needs a broker).

-- There are more drivers, and often more carriers, involved.
+• There are more drivers, and often more trucking companies, involved.

 5. Crossing the Mexico-U.S. border usually takes longer.

-An average Mexico-U.S. border crossing typically takes two to three hours, but can go up to five or more depending on traffic.
+An average Mexico-U.S. border crossing typically takes two to five hours, but can take even longer if there is significant traffic or disruptions from ongoing inspections.

 At the Canada-U.S. border, it is usually less than an hour.
 Why is that?

-We have already covered how multiple drivers (and sometimes trailers) will move a shipment over the Mexico-U.S. border, but there are a few other reasons the process takes longer.
+We have already covered how multiple drivers (and sometimes trailers) will move a shipment over the Mexico-U.S. border, but there are a few other reasons the process takes longer there.

 There is more cross-border traffic.

-Of the 63,000 trucks that cross in or out of the U.S. every day, 55% of them go over the Mexico-U.S. border.
+Of the 63,000 trucks that cross in or out of the U.S. every day, 55% of them go over the Mexico-U.S. border (and that percentage is rising as nearshoring accelerates).

 There is more congestion at the busiest border crossing.

 The border crossing in Laredo, Texas, is the busiest in North America.
-More than 4.6 million trucks crossed at that point of entry last year — 36% of all truck traffic.
+More than 5.5 million trucks crossed at that point of entry in 2022.

 Comparatively, the busiest port of entry between Canada and the U.S. is Detroit, Michigan, with about 2.7 million truck crossings last year, or 25% of all truck traffic.